 Make some homemade almond meal thanks to this super easy recipe.
-This gluten-free flour can be used in a number of recipes to make your baked goods gluten-free or simply to add moisture and nutrition.
+This gluten-free flour can be used in many recipes to make your baked goods gluten-free or to add moisture and nutrition.
 For the best grain-free baking, you can’t go wrong with this low-carb flour!

 You can buy almond flour and meal at the store, but you can save plastic bags and money by making it at home.
 Besides, having more of it around means you can add it to so many of your favorite baked goods.
 I sometimes add up to a quarter cup of almond pulp flour to my baked goods, like these vegan brownies.
 It adds a bit of tenderness and nutrition to boot.